nico45150/nico45150/README.md

 - 💞️ I’m looking to collaborate on twitter bnjkj
 - 📫 How to reach me nowwwbn,fkhjkn,j
 -
-- 😄 Pronouns: satoshiit tu as captéj
+- 😄 Pronouns: satoshiit tu as captéj,k
 - ⚡ Fun fact: i love burger and chips

 <!---